-An individual can only be included on one active application at any one time, either as a main or joint applicant or as a member or another applicant's household.
+An individual can only be included on one active application at any one time, either as a main or joint applicant or as a permanent member of an applicant's household.

-All applicants must complete the Charnwood Choice Based Lettings Housing Application Form.
+All applicants must complete the Charnwood Housing Register Application Form.
 The information included on the application form must be accurate.
-Applicants will be required to provide documentary evidence to support the information on their application and demonstrate that they have a housing need, for example proof of identity, address, income, savings and custody/access to children.

-Applicants who have indicated that they have a medical, mobility, welfare or hardship need will be required to provide supporting evidence and may need to be referred to an appropriate agency for an assessment.
+Applicants will be required to provide documentary evidence to support the information on their application form and demonstrate that they are eligible for and qualify for the housing register, for example proof of identity, address, income, savings, assets and custody / access to children.
+Applicants who have indicated that they have a medical, mobility, welfare or hardship need will also be required to provide supporting evidence relating to the relevant need.
+Applicants must provide the required supporting evidence within 28 days of submission of their application form.

-The Council may make any further enquiries it deems necessary in order to confirm the information provided on an application, such as contacting current or previous landlords, the Police or support workers.
-Applicants may be required to provide further information and evidence in relation to their circumstances.
+The Council may make any further enquiries it deems necessary in order to confirm the information provided on an application, such as contacting current or previous landlords, the Home Office, the Police or support providers.
+Applicants may need to be referred to an appropriate agency for an assessment.
+Applicants may be required to provide further information and evidence in relation to their circumstances and needs.

-The Council's Allocations Team will assess completed applications and the supporting evidence provided and will decide whether the applicant qualifies for the register, which Banding is applicable to their circumstances and the type of properties they are eligible for.
-Incomplete applications will not be assessed and will be cancelled after 28 days.

-If an applicant is accepted onto the Housing Register, the applicant will be notified of the Band their application has been placed in, the properties they are eligible for and how to bid for properties.
+The council will assess complete applications and supporting evidence and will decide whether the applicant is eligible for and qualifies for the register, the priority assigned to their application and the type of properties they are eligible for.
+If an applicant is accepted onto the Housing Register, the applicant will be notified of the band their application has been placed in, the type(s) and size(s) of properties they are eligible to bid for and how to bid for properties.
 If an applicant is refused entry to the Housing Register, the applicant will be notified that their application has been refused and of the reasons for the refusal.